Ajax

 Background

-Not much is known about Ajax’s early background.
-He was rescued from the community bylaw pound and recently completed his journey to his foster home in B.C.
+Not much is known about Ajax’s early life.
+He was rescued from the community bylaw pound and recently made his journey to his foster home in B.C., where he has been settling in beautifully.

 Description

-When he’s feeling cuddly, Ajax is a total flopper—he’ll collapse into your arms, your lap, or onto the floor for belly rubs without hesitation.
-A big stretch is often followed by a dramatic flop back down.
+When he’s feeling cuddly, Ajax transforms into a total flopper.
+He’ll collapse into your lap, arms, or onto the floor for belly rubs without hesitation.
+A dramatic stretch is almost always followed by an even more dramatic flop.

-Ajax absolutely LOVES being outdoors and active.
-If he’s not outside or napping, you’ll likely find him watching the world from a window.
-He is friendly, outgoing, and very happy to meet new people and dogs.
+Ajax LOVES being outdoors and active.
+When he’s not outside or napping, he enjoys watching the world from the window.
+He is friendly, social, and delighted to meet new people and dogs.

 🐾 Dog Friendly

-Ajax is very friendly and curious about other dogs.
-He happily greets dogs and enjoys exchanging sniffs.
-If another dog barks or shows aggression, Ajax remains non-reactive and usually just moves on.
-If another dog or owner doesn’t want to greet, he is easily redirected with encouragement.
+Ajax greets dogs politely and enjoys exchanging sniffs.
+If another dog barks or acts aggressively, he remains non-reactive and moves on.
+He can also be easily redirected if a dog or owner prefers not to greet.

 🐱 Cat Friendly / Prey Drive